dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Improvements to Device Actions report <!--677150-->

-We’ve made improvements to the Device Actions report to include additional interim states to provide better visibility into the progress of device actions and aid in troubleshooting.
+We’ve made improvements to the Device Actions report to improve performance.
+Additionally, you can now filter the report by state.
+For example, you could filter the report to show only device actions that were completed.”

 #### Assign LOB apps to users with unenrolled devices <!--748823-->